MelanieCrissey/old-melaniecrissey.com/source/blog/middle.markdown

 When I installed Middleman, I broke a few things:

 * Without [NavLynx](https://gist.github.com/greypants/3279194), my navigation no longer highlighted the current page.
-I had to use a differemt helper.
+I had to use a different helper.
 * Embedded content won't display because markdown doesn't support iframes.

 I also improved some things: